ebottabi/django-gearman-commands/README.rst

 Gearman, as stated on project website, provides 'a generic application framework to farm out work to other machines or processes that are better suited to do the work'.
 Practically, Gearman is a daemon, service, running on TCP port and waiting for Clients wishing to get job done and Workers who handle and process the jobs.
-Gearman - anagram for "Manager" itself does exactly what manager does - accept requests from Clients and distribute them to Workers.
+Gearman - anagram for "Manager" itself does exactly what manager does - accepts requests from Clients and distribute them to Workers.

 Illustration how it works with one Gearman server::